gilsho/bookmark/README.md

     mark -l

-Other options are available. use the -h option to learn more about the command.
+There are more options available. use each command with the -h or --help option to learn more.